 ‘Tapas’, a process of trying a range of courses and talking to older students and staff before selection takes place at the end of Year 8.
 This provides a good opportunity for all students, and their parents to make informed choices for future study.

 Students will be able asked to select three subjects that they will study in addition to the core [one choice from the three option blocks].
 One block will comprise mostly English Baccalaureate subjects to maximise the proportion of students fulfilling the EBacc requirements.
 However this block will contain other options.
-The GA has considered the matter of additional compulsory subjects [the Government is planning to legislate that a modern foreign language should become a core subject].
+The Gateway Academy has considered the matter of additional compulsory subjects [the Government is planning to legislate that a modern foreign language should become a core subject].
 We have consulted with students, parents, staff and local business leaders and have decided that, whilst we will promote the value and benefits of all subjects, we will not compel students to take any subjects outside of the core.
-The GA has carefully chosen the subjects available to provide a balance between academic and vocational choices to meet the interests, post-16 progression routes, and career choices of as many students as possible.
+The Gateway Academy has carefully chosen the subjects available to provide a balance between academic and vocational choices to meet the interests, post-16 progression routes, and career choices of as many students as possible.